metasnf: Meta Clustering with Similarity Network Fusion in R: Clustering algorithms

 \subsubsection{User-defined algorithms}

-Any user-defined function can be added to a clustering algorithms list.
-The function should adhere to the following format:
+User-defined functions can be used to construct the clustering functions list.
+These functions should adhere to the following format:

-\begin{enumerate} \item The function takes a single $N \times N$ \textit{similarity} (not distance) matrix as its only input \item The function returns a named list with two components: \begin{itemize} \item The first item (named "solution") is a single $N$-dimensional vector of numbers corresponding to the observations in the similarity matrix \item The second item (named "nclust") is a single integer indicating the number of clusters that the algorithm is supposed to have generated \end{itemize} \end{enumerate}
+\begin{enumerate} \item The function takes a single $N \times N$ similarity (not distance) matrix as its only input. \item The function returns a numeric vector of cluster assignments as its only output. \end{enumerate}

-The function should not take any other arguments, including number of clusters.
-To explore variations in the number of clusters generated by an algorithm, users should either build into the function a mechanism for varying the number of clusters or should provide a separate functions for each number of clusters to explore.
+To create variation in the number of clusters generated by an algorithm, users should either build into the function a mechanism for varying the number of clusters or should provide a separate functions for each number of clusters to explore.